 Can I get more cliché?
 Meditation….really?
 Ever since 1969, Ray has been meditating daily.

 He was cool before it became cool.
 Many successful personalities attribute their success to a daily meditation session.
 For Ray, this translates to a 20-minute session at the start of the day and another before dinner.
 His mantra: the syllable ‘’Om”.

 Can it be as simple as this?
-Can we focus our attention away from Instanonsense and Tweeter for such a long time?
+Can we focus our attention away from Instanonsense and Twitter for such a long time?
 Is it a coincidence that so many successful people practice it?

 Maybe we should all spend some time away from the screens surrounding us.
-You definitely have my approval.
-Take a moment to relax, forget about all the stressful things in your life and see the positive ahead.
-It may be difficult and frustrating in the beginning and at times, but hopefully, the benefits will come.
+You have my approval.
+Take a moment to relax, forget about all the stressful things in your life, and see the positive ahead.
+It may be difficult and frustrating initially and at times, but hopefully, the benefits will come.

 2005: Principles for Success

-He also wrote a boook.
-The 5-step process to succeed in life: goals, problems, diagnosis, design and doing.
-Basically, the book tells how to grow as a person.
+He also wrote a book.
+The 5-step process to succeed in life: goals, problems, diagnosis, design, and doing.
+The book tells how to grow as a person.